davisyoshida/tf2-gradient-checkpointing/README.md

     loss = tf.reduce_sum(x)
 print(g.gradient(loss, x))
 ```

-Arguments which are not float32 tensors, or nested list/tuple structures of such tensors are allowed, but ignored for the purposes of gradient computation.
+Arguments which are not float32 tensors (or nested list/tuple structures of such tensors) are allowed, but ignored for the purposes of gradient computation.

 ## Variables
 If the decorated function uses variables which are not arguments, pass a list of them via the `_watch_vars` keyword argument as shown below.